n0npax/n0npax.github.io/hard-soft/issues.md

 Reporting issues seems to be very easy task, but in real live it's not.

 Asking for help too often or in wrong way may cause rejection and de-prioritization.
-At the end of the day sympathy and respect are important factor in any company.
+At the end of the day friendship and respect are important factor in any company.

 ## Why reporting issue is hard